Right Arrow

 Tech Solution:

-AI video platforms analyze traffic patterns, detect near-miss incidents, and alert teams if a pedestrian enters a vehicle-only area.
-Reviewing these patterns lets managers adjust layouts for better separation and retrain teams on safe crossing points.
+AI video platforms can be configured to notify teams if a pedestrian enters a vehicle-only area.
+Analyzing these patterns lets managers adjust layouts for better separation and retrain teams on safe crossing points.

 Manual tank gauging and solo work heighten the risk of toxic exposure—especially when protocols aren’t followed.